Introduction to Oracle

 - Availability: Real-time applications require high data availability.
-High performing computing environments are configured to provide all-time data availability.
+High-performing computing environments are configured to provide all-time data availability.
 Data is available during the time of planned or unplanned downtimes and failures.

-- Backup and Recovery: Its layout complete recovery features to recover data from almost all kinds of failures.
+- Backup and Recovery: Its layout has complete recovery features to recover data from almost all kinds of failures.
 In case of failure, the database needs to be recovered within no time for high availability.
 Unaffected parts of data are available while the affected ones are getting recovered.

 - Security: Securing the data is always the top priority.
-Oracle provides mechanisms to control data access and usage.
+It provides mechanisms to control data access and usage.
 Implementing authorization and editing user actions can prevent unauthorized access and allow distinct access to the users.

 Importance of Oracle

 It is among the oldest companies which provide database management solutions.
 The company has always focused on Enterprise requirements and acknowledged the latest technology trends.
 That’s why its products are always embellished with new features.
 For instance, the latest Oracle database 19C is also available on Oracle Cloud.
 It offers users to choose from the different database editions that suit their needs to provide a cost-effective solution.